 Nathan is a foodie who enjoys learning from cuisines from around the world.
 At Calvin College, Nate majored in Sciences & Education, and he he hopes to teach in the future.
 For now, he enjoys his position as a farmhand at Green Wagon.
 Nate loves plants, a discovery that began first indoors and slowly fused with his love for biology and the natural world.
 His spirit vegetable is probably the cucumber.

 Former Executive Chef of Reserve Wine & Food and graduate of Secchia Institute of Culinary Arts, Zach has worked in kitchens since the age of 17.
-Increasingly obsessed with food, Zach joins the ranks as fieldhand and resident farm-dinner coordinator this season.
+Increasingly obsessed with food, Zach is a year-round fieldhand and resident farm-dinner coordinator.
 Besides food, he enjoys pinball, coffee, and time with his girlfriend and dog.
 Zach’s spirit vegetable is the fiddlehead fern.

-Leah came into the world of food through studying biology, or rather, after becoming frustrated with studying biology and pursuing agriculture, initially as an apprentice at Fat Blossom Farm in Allegan.
-At Calvin College she studied biology and writing, and her role at Green Wagon is constantly evolving.
+Leah came into the world of food through studying biology, or rather, after becoming frustrated with studying biology and pursuing agriculture.
+She works in outdoor education, marketing, and as a goat farmer.
+Her role at Green Wagon is constantly evolving.
 Currently she maintains the farm website, social media, and community presence.
-The eggplant is her spirit vegetable, and she likes goats.
+The eggplant is her spirit vegetable, but she dreams in goats.

 Caleb is a working-member-turned-employee who studied sculpture at Grand Valley and worked in scrap metal before finding community at the farm and at the Stockbridge Boiler Room.
 Caleb brings his artistic vision down to earth as Field Manager, fixing equipment and shaping the land, happy to work for both beauty and function and every gritty detail in between.
 His spirit vegetable is the Patty Pan Squash.

 Scott has been involved at Green Wagon Farm nearly every season since 2011.
-He studied international development and built a nonprofit farm in Grand Rapids, where he has worked for the past three years.
-This season, Scott joins Green Wagon as Harvest Manager.
-He is exuberant about religion, people, stories, music, food from plants of all kinds, and drinking coffee.
+He studied international development at Calvin and built a nonprofit farm in Grand Rapids in 2014, where he has worked for the past three years.
+This season, Scott returns to Green Wagon as Harvest Manager.
+He is exuberant about religion, people, stories, music, and food from plants of all kinds.
 Carrots are his spirit vegetable.